gnzlbg/static_vector/README.md

 using const_reference = const value_type&;
 using size_type =  /*smallest unsigned integer type that can represent C (Capacity)*/;
 using difference_type = std::make_signed_t<size_type>;
-using iterator = implementation-defined;
+using iterator = implementation-defined;  // see [container.requirements]
-using const_iterator = implementation-defined;
+using const_iterator = implementation-defined; // see [container.requirements]
 using reverse_iterator = reverse_iterator<iterator>;
 using const_reverse_iterator = reverse_iterator<const_iterator>;